hanabi/hanabi.github.io/Reference.md

 <img src="img/intermediate/playing_multiple_1s2.png" height="150" />

-* Bob knows that fresh 1's have priority, so he plays the slot 1 card next.
+* Bob knows that fresh 1's have precedence, so he plays the slot 1 card next.
 After that, he should play the slot 4 card, and then the slot 3 card (e.g. resuming the play order from before).

 ### Playing Multiple 1's - The Chop Focus Exception (Part 3)